200 Celsius to Fahrenheit: A complete walkthrough to Temperature Conversions

 Q1: Why are there two different temperature scales?

 A1: Different scales emerged historically, with Fahrenheit being developed earlier.
-While Celsius is now more widely used internationally due to its simplicity and relation to the metric system, Fahrenheit remains prevalent in certain regions.
+While Celsius is now more widely used internationally due to its simplicity and relation to the metric system, Fahrenheit remains prevalent in certain regions And that's really what it comes down to..

 Q2: What is the freezing point of water in Fahrenheit?